 Don’t go looking like a fool by searching for gladiolus seeds; these beauties start off their lives as an underground plant stem called a corm.

 You’re bound to fall in love with this flower’s bright blue color.

 Better yet?
 You can have a hands-off relationship yet still watch it thrive.
 Just throw some seeds and watch it grow (if only all relationships were that easy).

 Looking for a groundcover plant that thrives in full sun or part shade?
 Then periwinkle is the plant of your dreams.

-Celebrate with Blooms
+Celebrate With Summer Blooms

 So there you have it, a list of the summer flowers for both your home and garden.
 Choose some of your favorites and get ready to celebrate the arrival of summer with farm-fresh bouquets!
 Fabulous flower arrangements from The Bouqs Co. are ideal for every summer occasion from birthdays to backyard barbecues, from engagements to babies, and many more.